 Program OverviewPrinter Friendly

-Centennial College's Fine Arts Studio program is an intensive two-year offering with emphasis on physically creating art through drawing, painting and sculpting.
+Centennial College's Fine Arts Studio program is an intensive two-year offering that emphasizes physically creating art through drawing, painting and sculpting.

-By getting your hands dirty (literally), you learn the latest skills and techniques, find your own creative voice and be prepared to launch your career as an artist.
-You spend more time in the studio in two years at Centennial College than other schools offer in four!
+By (literally) getting your hands dirty, you'll learn the latest skills and techniques, find your own creative voice and be prepared to launch your career as an artist.
+You'll spend more time in the studio in two years at Centennial than other schools offer in four!

-In addition to the creative process, this arts diploma program offers one of Ontario's most comprehensive professional practice curriculums.
+In addition to covering the creative process, this arts diploma program features one of Ontario's most comprehensive professional practice curriculums.
 You'll graduate well-prepared to thrive as a self-employed artist in the professional arts community.

-The Fine Arts Studio program is for you if you are serious about practicing as a professional.
-As a candidate, you should have meaningful prior experience, either through education, a lifetime personal commitment, and/or the professional equivalent.
+The Fine Arts Studio program is for you if you're serious about practicing as a professional.
+As a candidate, you should have meaningful prior experience, either through education, a lifetime personal commitment and/or the professional equivalent.

 - This program requires you to have and use a mobile computing device that meets or exceeds the recommended hardware and software requirements.
 For more information, please visit Mobile Learning Programs.

 - For more information about this program, please contact the program coordinator, Lisa Binnie, at 416 289-5000 (x 3042) or via email at firstname.lastname@example.org.

 - The Fine Arts program frequently receives awards from both the dean and the College's president for student satisfaction.

 - A focus on traditional media, with selective integration of digital processes, will give you the skills to thrive as a professional in the contemporary art world.